bregman-arie/bregman-arie.github.io/_posts/flask/2019-11-17-flask-mongodb-tutorial.markdown

 layout: single
 title:  "Flask + MongoDB Tutorial"
 date:   2019-11-17
-description: "flask with mongodb tutorial step by step"
+description: "flask with mongodb tutorial step by step for beginners.
+How to integrate Flask application with Mongo database"
 tags:
   - flask
   - mongo